 It should be pointed out that what I now call unconventional oil & natural gas will soon be the "conventional" oil & natural gas as the easy oil & natural gas is largely used up.
 Then there will be virtually nothing left but the unconventional stuff.

-Alternative Energy Sources are being developed at a faster rate as global warming and severe climate change begins.
-Alternative Energy Sources or Oil & Fuel Substitutes are divided into the categories of "non-renewable" energy sources, e.g. natural gas, and "renewable" energy sources, e.g. solar energy, LNG, wind power, hybrid cars, solar energy, GTL, and improved energy efficiency.
+Alternative Energy Sources are being developed at a faster rate due to global warming and climate change.
+Alternative Energy Sources or Crude Oil Substitutes are divided into the categories of "non-renewable" energy sources, e.g. natural gas, and "renewable" energy sources, e.g. solar energy, wind power, hybrid cars, solar energy, energy efficiency improvements.